yitaxede/pyptopad/README.md

 ## Disclaimer
 No warranty, as is and all this crap.
 Hey, we are not cryptographers, we are just a couple of students who've got to make something for their python course.

-Bro, if you are looking for an app for organizing transatlantic cocaine trafficking, pyptopad is probably not your best choice.
+Bro, if you are looking for an app for organizing a transatlantic cocaine trafficking, pyptopad is probably not your best choice.

 ## Installation
 work in progress